A Controversial Conversation: Discussing Evolution Verses Religion and the Belief in God

 In recent weeks a lot has been on my mind.
-This world we live in has fast become riddled in hate and fear.
-Every time I step out of the door I wonder whether it will be my last.
-This has gotten me thinking about God and his purpose for us here.
+This world we live in has fast become riddled with hate and fear.
+Every time I step out of the door, I wonder whether it will be my last.
+This fact has gotten me thinking about God and his purpose for us here.

 It's All Very Scientific If You Ask Me

 If I delved into the part of my brain that seems to be making an appearance more and more, I would begin to question Charles Darwin’s theory of evolution.
 I will not lie.
 It has brought up questions in my mind lately.
 Mr. Darwin being a naturalist, and his research introduces the idea that we evolve out of natural selection.
 We do not come from a God’s hand.
 We have developed through adapting to the ever-changing environment.

 When I think this way, it does not seem all that unrealistic.
 Do I wish and hope that it isn’t true?
 Yes.
 I guess, like most people, I want to believe in the greater power of a God.
 I want to think we were in this place of serenity before being brought here in the world of hand-picked families.
 Those families who would set our life a sail with different realms of emotions and conflicts but all for a purpose in the end, even if we could not know that purpose until we once again entered where we began (heaven).

 It is a lovely way to think--even if you are not a religious person but more of a spiritual hippie chick like me.

 The Famous Interview Dawkins Did With Ted Haggard